codingmatty/sumosurvey/README.md

  * Options - which will hold the option text as well as the amount of 'votes' it has received
 * Admin password is cleartext.
 * Passport will be used to authenticate Admin.
+* Cookies are used to display randomly unique question to user.

 ## Getting Started